rootflo/flo-ai/README.md

         kind: supervisor
     agents:
       - name: Researcher
+        role: Researcher
-        prompt: Do a research on the internet and find articles of relevent to the topic asked by the user, always try to find the latest information on the same
+        job: Do a research on the internet and find articles of relevent to the topic asked by the user, always try to find the latest information on the same
         tools:
         - name: TavilySearchResults
       - name: Blogger
+        role: Writer
-        prompt: From the documents provider by the researcher write a blog of 300 words with can be readily published, make in engaging and add reference links to original blogs
+        job: From the documents provider by the researcher write a blog of 300 words with can be readily published, make in engaging and add reference links to original blogs
         tools:
         - name: TavilySearchResults
 """